Common Questions

 -

-Consults that include an assesment of infant feeding will typically take 1.5-2 hours depending on when the infant is ready to feed and what intervention/s or support are needed.
+Consults that include an assesment of infant feeding will typically last 1.5 to 2 hours depending on when the infant is ready to feed and what intervention/s or support are needed.

-Follow ups can vary in length from 30 minutes to 2 hours depending on whether we are addressing latching, pumping, milk supply or breast/nipple concerns.
+Follow ups can vary in length from 1-2 hours depending on whether we are addressing latching, pumping, milk supply or breast/nipple concerns.
+Follow ups via telehealth will typically last 30 minutes to an hour.

 -